dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms/angular-reacting-on-changes.md

 * provide automatic suggestions as the user types
 * or anything the imagination allows or the customers requirements.

-Currently the changes events in the form are hard coded as click event handlers, like here:
+Currently the changes **events in the form template are hard coded as click event handlers**, like here:

 ```js
 <div>